The GLTRG committee seeks to promote tourism and leisure research through engaging stakeholders and driving progressive research agendas.

 Dr Alberto Amore, Conference & Event Coordinator

 Dr Alberto Amore is Assistant Professor in Geography at the University of Oulu, Finland.
 He holds a PhD from the University of Canterbury, New Zealand (2017) and extensively researches on tourism planning, tourism policy, urban tourism, crisis and disaster management in tourism, destination governance and destination resilience.
 He is author of Tourism and Urban Regeneration (Routledge, 2019) and co-author of Tourism and Resilience (Channel View, 2017).
 He currently acts as the Social Media Editor for Current Issues in Tourism and as Associate Editor for Tourism Management Perspectives.
-He joined the GLTRG in 2019 and he is also Fellow for the Regional Studies Association (RSA) and the Higher Education Academy (HEA).
+He joined the GLTRG in 2019 and he is Fellow of the Higher Education Academy (HEA).

 Dr Anna de Jong, Awards & Prizes Coordinator